-When creating a character, please run ideas past the GM.
-Rather than write a massive houserule document, we’re going to allow or disallow anything not covered here on a case by case basis.
+When creating a character, please run ideas past the GMs.
+We’ll allow or disallow anything not covered in the wiki on a case by case basis.
 For example, ask first before using splatbook character options, as we only have the core books & free online stuff at this time.
 We also want to be sure your character will be a good fit for the existing group & meshes well with the tone of the campaign.
 This is not to say that we don’t have houserules, only that character creation has some leeway at GM discretion.

 - Mariner Fighting Style available